 Most of the time, when I see them returning for a follow up visit, they tell me they haven’t been doing the things they should be doing.
 The important part is actually taking action and following the recommendations.
 What’s good knowing about high blood pressure and not acting on it?

 Change in Nutrition

 - Consume more foods high in potassium and magnesium.

-- Eat foods with less sugar, the most dangerous are the excess amounts of added sugars like processed corn syrup.
+- Eat foods with less added sugar.
+The most dangerous are the excess amounts of added sugars like processed corn syrup.

-Magnesium has a calming effect by relaxing the muscles in your body.
-It also keeps your veins and arteries relaxed.
-Because of this magnesium prevents your blood vessels from constricting and having constricted blood vessels can raise your blood pressure.
-Foods high in Magnesium include:
+Magnesium has a calming effect by relaxing the muscles in the body.
+In addition, it keeps the veins and arteries relaxed.
+For this reason, magnesium helps prevent the blood vessels from constricting.
+Having constricted blood vessels can raise blood pressure.
+Foods high in magnesium include:

 - Pumpkin Seeds

 Limit saturated and trans fats because they can increase cholesterol.
 Foods high in these fats include:

 - Cheese and other dairy products made from whole milk.